 Sundays on Broadway and guest curator Joanna Kotze present a shared evening of performances by Keely Garfield, Ambika Raina, Stuart Shugg, and Edisa Weeks.

 Keely Garfield Dance presents a portion of The Invisible Project, choreographed by Keely Garfield.
 Focusing on the intersectionality of working artists, and aspects of the marginalized workforce, The Invisible Project employs a broad-definition of what it means to “work,” to be “seen,” and to be “invisible,” bringing visibility to the substrata of our beautiful, fragile, and resilient interdependence.
-Garfield is joined in performance by Paul Hamilton, Molly Lieber, Doug LeCours, Angie Pittman, Shane Larson, and non-identifying movers.
+Garfield is joined in performance by Paul Hamilton, Molly Lieber, Doug LeCours, and Angie Pittman.
 All work together to reveal things inconsequential and monumental, transforming the way we see things.
 The work will premiere at NYU Skirball, Spring 2021.

 House Rules, a solo created and performed by Ambika Raina, blends inside and outside, fantasy and reality, live-ness and digital, as the performer continues to grapple with being at odds with herself.
 Both poetic and fraudulent, the work directly addresses the audience to talk about things that could be about the thing itself or could be about something else altogether.